 - Self-isolation can be rough, and it’s important to keep busy.
 We made a list of 23 activity ideas to get us through quarantine.

 - It’s a good time to send some love, literally.
 Sending care packages and gifts to family members can help keep us feeling connected during social distancing.
 If you decide to send a gift with Walnut, we’ll make packages for your friends feel extra-special with free gift-wrapping.

 - We understand that shopping is likely the last priority on your mind, and that’s okay.
-If you are in the market, we’re offering a site-wide sale during this strange time.
+If you were in the market, we offered a site-wide sale during this strange time.
 We kept the sale going for over a year.
-We’d never held a sale like this before, ever, but right now it just feels like we all need to give each other a little break.
+We’d never held a sale like this before, ever, but it just felt like we all need to give each other a little break.
 It’s been hard for us to keep it up.
 After a year of this sale, after finally beginning the vaccination process, we feel like it’s time to call an end to it and get back to regular pricing.

 Hopeful thoughts for the future

 Hopeful visions of the future lift us up when it feels like we are drowning in the present moment.
 Here are some hopeful visions of the future to get out of the rut: